onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 # SECTION: Conscious Evolution
 ██████████████████████████████████████████████████████████████████

+> "It is as if man had been suddenly appointed managing director of the biggest business of all, the business of evolution—appointed without being asked if he wanted it, and without proper warning and preparation.
+What is more, he can’t refuse the job.
+Whether he wants to or not, whether he is conscious of what he is doing or not, he is in point of fact determining the future direction of evolution on this earth.
+That is his inescapable destiny, and the sooner he realizes it and starts believing in it, the better for all concerned..." - [Transhumanism, by Julian Huxley](https://www.consciousevolution.co.uk/blog/what-is-an-evolutionary#:~:text=It%20is%20as,for%20all%20concerned.%20.%20.%20.)

+> "Who looks outside, dreams; who looks inside, awakes." - [Carl Jung](https://www.azquotes.com/quote/151492)

 we can - and should - manifest the first major intentional evolutionary step for life on earth

 > "We are evolution become conscious of itself." - [Julian Huxley](https://www.consciousevolution.co.uk/what#:~:text=%E2%80%9CWe%20are%20evolution%20become%20conscious%20of%20itself.%E2%80%99)